Unique continuation for the gradient of eigenfunctions and Wegner estimates for random divergence-type operators: Stronger results for small energies

-For energy intervals $(E_-,E_+)$ higher up in the spectrum it is unclear whether one can expect an estimate like \eqref{eq:sfUCPG-low-energy} to hold without assuming Lipschitz continu\-ous coefficients.
+For energy intervals $(E_-,E_+)$ higher up in the spectrum it is unclear whether one can expect an estimate like \eqref{eq:sfUCPG-low-energy} to hold without assuming Lipschitz continuity of the coefficients.
 It is well known that there are operators with H\"older continuous coefficients which do not obey the (local) unique continuation principle, see \cite{Plis-60,Miller-73,Mandache-98}.